Qingyanyichen/BIRD-method/README.md

 # BIRD-method
-This is the implementation of our paper "Data Augmentation using Bitplane Information Recombination Model", IEEE Transactions on Image Processing, DOI :10.1109/TIP.2022.3175429.
+This is the Pytorch implementation of our paper "Data Augmentation using Bitplane Information Recombination Model", IEEE Transactions on Image Processing, DOI :10.1109/TIP.2022.3175429.

 ----------
 Requirements